kmille/managed-hosting-testing/README.md

 # managed hosting lab
 Test environment for a typical manged hosting environment used for testing.
-Easy to use with vagrant and easy to to destroy and re-deploy with a simple ansible playbook.
+Easy to use with vagrant.
+Easy to to destroy.
+Easy to re-deploy with a simple ansible playbook. `192.168.33.10` is the service ip.
+The loadbalancers speak with the application servers.
+The application server speak with the database server.